General Psychiatry Residency Program: Psychotherapy Training

 Carlos Velez, MD and Dave Roberts, PhD share teaching responsibilities for this course introducing psychodynamic principles during the PGY-2 year.
 Participants learn to identify affect, transference, countertransference, and unconscious elements, and begin to appreciate different phases of treatment.
 Practical exercises center on building a psychodynamic formulation and how to listen to your patient in a session.

-Trauma-Focused Therapy (5 weeks/7 Hours)
+Trauma-Focused Therapy (4 weeks/8 Hours)

-James Stedman, PhD and Carlos Velez, MD teach the basic principles of marital and couples therapy during the PGY-4 year, with emphasis on family systems and conflict resolution.
+Tabatha Blount, PhD teaches the basic principles of marital and couples therapy during the PGY-4 year, with emphasis on family systems and conflict resolution.

 Psychotherapy Elective Opportunities: